parthiv-dev/decentralised-trading-platform/README.md

 Next you will see the title, as well as your Pokemon contract and Trading Platform contract address.

-Underneath you will find 4 tabs(or 3 if you did not select account 0):
+Underneath you will find following tabs:
 - My Cards & Mint
 - Marketplace
 - Auctions
-- Admin Panel (only for the contract owber at address #0)
+- Admin Panel (only for the contract owner at address #0)

+We encourage the user to the test the intuitive functionalities of the trading platform without providing step-by-step instructions!

 #### My Cards & Mint